-7.3 Neighbouring Amenity
+7.4 Neighbouring Amenity

-7.3.1 SPP Policy DM D2 states that proposals must be designed to ensure that they would not have an undue negative impact upon the amenity of neighbouring properties in terms of loss of light, quality of living conditions, privacy, visual intrusion and noise.
+7.4.1 SPP Policy DM D2 states that proposals must be designed to ensure that they would not have an undue negative impact upon the amenity of neighbouring properties in terms of loss of light, quality of living conditions, privacy, visual intrusion and noise.
 The properties which may be affected by the proposal include 34 and 38 Aston Road and 34 and 36 Clifton Park Avenue.

-7.3.2 34 and 38 Aston Road
+7.4.2 34 and 38 Aston Road

 It is noted both adjoining properties have existing single storey rear extensions and the rear of these properties are south west facing.
-As such the proposed single storey rear extension at 3.8m in depth with a maximum height of 2.5m is not considered to result in a loss of daylight or sunlight or be overbearing and visually intrusive.
+As such the proposed single storey rear extension at 3.8m in depth with a maximum height of 3.65m is not considered to result in a loss of daylight or sunlight or be overbearing and visually intrusive.

-- 7.3.3 Similarly the outbuilding has a maximum height of 2.5m and 3.8m in depth.
-As such and due to the minimal height of the proposal and depth, the proposal is not considered harmful to neighbouring amenity. - 7.3.4 The proposed dormer roof extension would provide views into the adjoining neighbours' rear gardens but no more than from the first floor rear windows.
-As such this element of the proposal is also considered acceptable in terms of amenity. - 7.3.5 34 and 36 Clifton Park Avenue
+- 7.4.3 Similarly the outbuilding has a maximum height of 2.5m and is 3.8m in depth.
+As such and due to the minimal height of the proposal and depth, the proposal is not considered harmful to neighbouring amenity. - 7.4.4 The proposed dormer roof extension would provide views into the adjoining neighbours' rear gardens but no more than from the first floor rear windows.
+As such this element of the proposal is also considered acceptable in terms of amenity.

+7.4.5 34 and 36 Clifton Park Avenue

-As the proposed single storey rear extension and outbuilding are no higher than 2.5m in height, these elements of the proposal are not considered to cause a loss of daylight, sunlight or be visually intrusive and overbearing.
-And as there is a reasonable separation distance of approximately 22m, the proposed roof extension is not considered to harmful to these neighbours amenity.
+As there is a large separation distance of approximately 24m from the rear wall of 36 Aston Road and the rear wall of these neighbouring properties, the single storey rear extension is not higher than 3.65m and the proposed outbuilding is no higher than 2.5m in height, the proposal is therefore not considered to cause a loss of privacy, daylight, sunlight or be visually intrusive and overbearing.

-- 7.3.6 Overall, the proposal is considered acceptable to the amenity of these neighbouring properties in terms of loss of day light/sunlight, quality of living conditions, privacy, visual intrusion and noise. - 7.4 Standard of accommodation: internal and external spaces
+- 7.4.6 Overall, the proposal is considered acceptable to the amenity of these neighbouring properties in terms of loss of day light/sunlight, quality of living conditions, privacy, visual intrusion and noise. - 7.5 Standard of accommodation: internal and external spaces

-7.4.1 Internal
+7.5.1 Internal